-As part of initial planning, eight workstreams have been identified to support detailed planning.
+As part of initial planning, nine workstreams have been identified to support detailed planning.
 These workstreams are described below.
 During Phase 1 and 2 activities require significant contribution and co-ordination from the authorities across York and North Yorkshire.
-At the start of Phase 3, when shadow authorities form, the majority of activities take place within both 'East' and 'West', separately, but with ongoing engagement and co-operation.
+From Phase 2 onwards, many of the activities take place within each of 'East' and 'West', separately, but with ongoing engagement and collaboration.